dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 @end
 ~~~

-**2.** In order to call OpenCV functions in objective-C, you have to create a header file and a C++ file as the stitching wrapper file.
+**2.** In order to call OpenCV functions in objective-C, you should create a header file and a C++ file as the stitching wrapper file.
+Input a vector of cv::Mat and the reference of cv::Mat.
+This function will tell whether the stitching is successful and return the stitched cv::Mat through a **result** reference.
 The code in **StitchingWrapper.h** is shown below.
-Input a vector of cv::Mat and the reference of cv::Mat.
-This function will tell whether the stitching is successful and return the stitched cv::Mat through a **result** reference:

 ~~~cpp
 #ifndef Stitching_Header_h